Travel on OPT

 PLEASE NOTE : for STEM OPT, you MUST have your new EAD with you when traveling.
 Do not travel if your STEM OPT is in process and your 12 month OPT time has ended

 Need an updated travel signature?
 You have two options:

-2) In response to the COVID-19 pandemic, Immigration will allow for ISS staff to digitally sign on page 2 of the I-20 form for travel endorsement purposes.
-Complete the ISAP Travel Signature Request form for alums on OPT.
-Upload a PDF of your most recent I-20 form to the form, enter all information, and hit submit.
-ISS will digitally sign page 2 of your I-20 and email it back to you at the email address listed within 3 to 5 business days.
+2) Digital signatures for travel endorsement purposes on your I-20 are also acceptable by the U.S. Port of Entry.
+Complete and submit the ISS Travel Signature Request form for alums on OPT.
+ISS will digitally sign page 2 of your I-20 and send it to you at the email address provided within 3 to 5 business days.

 Important Notes About Traveling After Your I-20 Program End Date